bassio/obsidian-deepsit/README.md

 - The "Bibliography mode" allows you to alternatively list all the References in the accompanying Zotero collection for quick reference.
 - Choose a default of References View Mode versus Bibliography View Mode (via Plugin Settings).
 - Automatic highlighting of references with pdf attachments and One-click jump to the pdf in your Zotero Library.
+- Insert "References" in the note's text via context menu.

 ### Annotation features